arjunvnair/ParfA/README.md

 create number width store answer announce "The area is " + length * width + "."
 ````
-This code is a lot more easy to read.
-Of course, there's a lot more to ParfA than simple calculations - there's loops,
+This code is a lot easier to read.
+Of course, there's a lot more to ParfA than performing simple calculations - ParfA has loops, logic operations, and most other features taught in a first year computer science course.
+In this way, beginners can learn how these features work on a fundamental level before learning more complicated languages like Java.

 ## Download and Learn ParfA Today

 Read the tutorial page of our wiki [here](https://github.com/arjunvnair/ParfA/wiki/Tutorial) to get started.
 Good luck, and if you encounter any problems along the way, don't hesitate to report them on the [Issues Tracker](https://github.com/arjunvnair/ParfA/wiki/Tutorial).

+## The Future of ParfA

+We're working on a feature that will allow programmers to export their ParfA projects as .jar files, allowing them to easily send their creations to others.
+This will open up ParfA to a variety of applications beyond its use as a learning tool; for example, a student tasked with an open-ended project for one of their classes might choose to create an interactive ParfA program and turn that in to their teacher.